csi4999-mims/documentation/Master Documentation/README.md

 ##### Postconditions

-The missing person is labeled with one of the predefined categories
+The missing person is labeled with one of the predefined categories.

 #### 6.2.4 Contract C04: updateReport